The basic rule when managing mileage expenses and reimbursements is that only ‘business-related’ costs should be reimbursed.

 This is based on the guidance provided by the tax authorities.
 For financial compliance, it simplifies the process to follow these guidelines.
 However, it is ultimately a choice for each employer to define their expense policy (within the confines of the law).

-What are the IRS rules on commuting expenses?
+What are the HMRC rules on commuting expenses?

-This off-setting method is commonly used by public sector organizations.
+This off-setting method is commonly used by public sector organisations.
 It allows employees to be flexible while making sure employers are covering only the business-related part of an automobile journey.

 Traditionally, finance teams have been slow to off-set mileage due to the administrative complexity of the process.
 With a manual method, users or admins would be required to calculate the distance by manually deduct these ‘private’ trips from mileage claims.
 Technology has made this process much easier - and faster.